+Astronomers call tides a subtle but relentless force that has shaped most objects in the Universe.
+The center of mass of an object is the average position in an object of all its mass.
+For an evenly distributed sphere, that’s its center.
 Gravity is the force that pulls everything in the universe towards everything else.
-Even though the moon is much smaller than the Sun, the moon’s pole has a much more pronounced effect on the Earth’s ocean.
+Even though the moon is much smaller than the Sun, its pole has a much more pronounced effect on the Earth’s ocean.
 That is because it is closer than the Sun.

 The moon exerts around two and a half times more force than the Sun.
 On the earth’s side facing the moon, the pull of gravity causes oceans to bulge outward.
 On the other side of the earth, the moon’s pull on the solid ground causes the oceans to bulge.
+The Earth rotates on its axis, so this bulge constantly changes its location.
+The moon thus tends to stretch the earth slightly along the line connecting the earth to the moon.
+The solid earth deforms slightly, but the fluid ocean water can move much more in response to the tidal force.

 Where the Bulge is bigger, it’s high tide.
 Where the water doesn’t bulge, it’s low tide.
-The moon’s orbit around the earth also causes tidal changes.
+The moon’s orbit around the Earth also causes tidal changes.
 Most places get two high tides and two low tides each day.
 Approximately twice a month around the new moon and full moon.

 How does the moon cause tides?

-Many factors create the tides here on earth, but the big three are the moon, the sun, and the earth.
+Many factors create the tides here on Earth, but the big three are the moon, the sun, and the earth.
 The gravitational pull of all three of those bodies interacting creates the tides.
 The biggest factor is the moon.
 It exerts about 2.2 times more power on the tides than the sun.

 What causes tides?
 Tides are the periodic rise and fall of sea level at a particular place.
 When the sea level rises to its greatest height.
 It is known as a high tide, and when the sea level drops to its lowest height, it is known as a low tide.

 Tides are primarily caused due to the gravitational force of the moon.
 But how?
 Part of the earth facing the moon experiences a stronger gravitational pull towards the moon than the earth’s center.
 So, the part facing the moon is pulled away from the center, creating a bulge.
-Thus it increases the sea level and causes a high tide.
+Thus, it increases the sea level and causes a high tide.

 When the Sun, Moon, and Earth form a line, the tidal force due to this alignment is maximum.
 The range of the tides is also at its maximum.
 This is called springtime.
-When the moon is in the first quarter or third quarter, the Sun and Moon are separated by 90 degrees, and the solar, tidal force cancels the moon’s tidal force.
+When the moon is in the first quarter or third quarter, the Sun and Moon are separated by 90 degrees, and the solar tidal force cancels the moon’s tidal force.
 At these points in the lunar cycle, the tides range at their minimum.
 When the Sun and Moon are at right angles, their gravities smooth out the bulges.
 The less extreme differences are called a neap tide.

 Logically, water would be drawn toward the moon because of its gravitational pull, causing a tidal bulge.
 A tidal bulge also forms on the opposite side of the planet.
 So what’s going on?
 The moon’s gravity isn’t pulling on the water.
 It’s pulling on the whole earth too.